Kafka Trigger is responsible for the consumption of messages from a Kafka broker.

 Binary Headers: if the option is enabled, the input header values will be considered as binary and presented as a base64 representation.
 This option will be displayed only when Include Headers is enabled as well.

 Headers Charset: name of the characters code to codify the header values (standard UTF-8).
 This option will be displayed only when Include Headers is enabled as well.

 Maximum Timeout: how long a pipeline can be executed (in milliseconds).

 Kerberos Service Name: value defined in the sasl.kerberos.service.name property configured in the Kafka broker server side.

 Partition Numbers: specifies the number of the partitions in which Kafka Trigger will consume the messages.
 More than one partition can be configured and, if this property isn’t configured, Kafka Trigger will consume from all the topic partitions.

-The consumers configuration has direct impact on the messages input and output throughput when Kafka Trigger is activated.
-The ideal use scenario is to have the same configured consumers and partition quantity in a given topic.
+The consumers' configuration has direct impact on the messages input and output throughput when Kafka Trigger is activated.
+The ideal use scenario is to have the same configured consumer and partition quantity in a given topic.

-If there're more consumers than partitions, the exceeding consumers will be idle until there's a partition increase.
-And, if this increase occurs, Kafka will start the consumers balancing process.
+If there are more consumers than partitions, the exceeding consumers will be idle until there's a partition increase.
+And, if this increase occurs, Kafka will start the consumer balancing process.

 It's the consumer group to which your pipeline will make the subscription in Kafka's topic.
-A topic can have "n" Consumer Groups and each of them will have "n" consumers that consume the topic's registers.
+A topic can have "n" consumers groups and each of them will have "n" consumer that consume the topic's registers.

 Let's say there's a topic named kafka-topic, a pipeline that uses a trigger configured by the consumer group (Consumer Group Name) named digibee and a second pipeline that uses a trigger configured with the same topic, but with a consumer group named digibee-2.
 In this case, both pipelines will receive the same messages.